 '''

 NRC_INSTANCE NrcShiftTypeInstance(NRC_SHIFT_TYPE st);

 char NrcShiftTypeName(NRC_SHIFT_TYPE st);

+char NrcShiftTypeLabel(NRC_SHIFT_TYPE st);

 int NrcShiftTypeWorkload(NRC_SHIFT_TYPE st);

 int NrcShiftTypeIndex(NRC_SHIFT_TYPE st);

 '''

-NrcShiftTypeIndex returns st's index in the instance (0 for the first shift type added, 1 for the second, and so on).
+NrcShiftTypeLabel returns NULL if NrcShiftTypeUseLabelInEventName has not been called on st. NrcShiftTypeIndex returns st's index in the instance (0 for the first shift type added, 1 for the second, and so on).
 There is also which returns a shift-type set containing just st.